luapkb/102d4-A/readme.md

 1. _Help is almost always available and is important in the learning process._

-my name is Paul and I look forward to getting to know you.
+My name is Paul and I look forward to getting to know you.

 ##### https://github.com/luapkb/learning-Journal

+# **THE FOLLOWING IS MARKDOWN CODE THAT WILL EVENTUALLY BE REPLACED BY THE TEXT AND ATTRIBUTES OF THIS PAGE**

 ## Welcome to GitHub Pages